For around ten years now we have been involved in Bird rescue and rehabilitation.

 We also have a pair of Ravens living in the large trees at the back of our property as well as Magpies, Jays, Crows, Jackdaws, foxes and weasels!
 All of which will prey on young birds, steal eggs and eat injured birds given the opportunity, we do loose a few birds each year to this, but this is totally normal and natural and the way birds survive.

-We don't have a hospital here, but we do have experience with hand rear of all inland birds from egg and nestling as well as rehabilitation of injured birds.
+We do have experience with hand rear of all inland birds from egg and nestling as well as rehabilitation of injured birds.

 Many of the birds we have raised have stayed and now our garden in often overflowing with 200+ birds visiting our feeders each day.